List of Hollow Organs in the Human Body

 CharacterHollow organSolid organ

-NumberMost body organs are hollowSolid organs are made of a mass of tissues.
+NumberMost body organs are hollowSolid organs are few in number comparatively

 Ability to contract and dilateThey tend to contract and dilateVery few of them contract and dilate